 Section 2.
 Bills to be signed by the Governor; proceedings, in case the Governor disapproves; allowing the Governor 10 days to act on legislation.

-Every bill or resolution, having the force of law, to which the concurrence of both Houses may be approval of the Legislature is necessary, except on a question of adjournment, which shall have passed both Houses before December 5, 2018, or the Legislature on and after December 5, 2018, shall be presented to the Governor, and if the Governor approves, the Governor shall sign it; if not, the Governor shall return it with objections to the House in which it shall have originated, which shall enter the objections at large on its journals, and proceed to reconsider it.
-If after such reconsideration, 2/3 of that House shall agree to pass it, it shall be sent together with the objections, to the other House, by which it shall be reconsidered, and, if approved by 2/3 of that House, it shall have the same effect as if it had been signed by the Governor; but in all such cases, the votes of both Houses shall be taken by yeas and nays, and the names of the persons, voting for and against the bill or resolution, shall be entered on the journals of both Houses respectively.
-With respect to a bill or resolution that passes on or after December 5, 2018, if the Governor does not approve and sign the bill or resolution, the Governor shall return it with objections to the Legislature, which shall enter the objections at large on its journal and proceed to reconsider it.
+Every bill or resolution. having the force of law, to which the concurrence of both Houses may be approval of the Legislature is necessary, except on a question of adjournment, which shall have that has passed both Houses before December 3, 2014, or the Legislature on or after December 3, 2014, shallmust be presented to the Governor, and if.
+If the Governor approves, the Governor shall sign it; if not,.
+Before December 3, 2014, if the Governor does not approve and sign the measure, the Governor shall return it with objections to the House in which it shall have originated, which shall enter the objections at large on its journals, journal and proceed to reconsider it.
+If after such reconsideration, 2/3 of that House shall agree agrees to pass it, it shall be sent together with the objections, to the other House, by which it shall be reconsidered, and, if approved by 2/3 of that House, it shall have has the same effect as if it had been signed by the Governor; but in all such cases, the votes of both Houses shall be taken by year and nays, and the names of the persons, voting for and against the bill or resolution, shallmust be entered on the journals of both Houses respectively.
+On or after December 3, 2014, if the Governor does not approve and sign the measure, the Governor shall return it with objections to the Legislature, which shall enter the objections at large on its journal and proceed to reconsider it.
 If, after reconsideration, 2/3 of the Legislature agrees to pass it, it has the same effect as if it had been signed by the Governor; but in all such cases, the votes of the Legislature must be taken by yeas and nays and the names of the persons voting for and against the bill or resolution must be entered on the journal.
-If the bill or resolution shall not be returned by the Governor within 10 days (Sundays excepted) after it shall have been presented to the Governor, it shall have the same force and effect as if the Governor had signed it unless the Legislature by their adjournment prevent its return, in which case it shall have such force and effect, unless returned within 3 days after the next meeting of the same Legislature which enacted the bill or resolution; if there is no such next meeting of the Legislature which enacted the bill or resolution, the bill or resolution shall not be a law.
+If the bill or resolution shallis not be returned by the Governor within 10 days (Sundays excepted) after it shall have has been presented to the Governor, it shall have has the same force and effect as if the Governor had signed it unless the Legislature by theirits adjournment prevent prevents its return, in which case it shall have such has that same force and effect, unless returned within 3 days after the next meeting of the same Legislature which that enacted the bill or resolution; if there is no such next meeting of the Legislature whichthat enacted the bill or resolution, the bill or resolution shalldoes not be abecome law.